aigamedev/scikit-neuralnetwork/README.rst

 * Full tests for sklearn ``Classifier`` and ``Regressor`` compatibility.
 * Quick start in the README.rst file showing how to get an estimator.
-* Fix documentation by moving common code to MLP base rather than inheritance chain.
-* Use pylearn2's monitoring code to stop training upon detecting convergence.
 * Allow using all layer types as hidden layers, not linear only for output.
 * Better error checking for the layer specifications, useful messages otherwise.
-* Improve the classification code by using more specialized softmax activation.
 * Support for RGB images (as 3-channel input arrays) in the convolution network.